Estimate Time6 min

 5. Can I contribute to a health savings account (HSA) and health care flexible spending account (FSA) in the same year?

-No, in most cases.
-An exception: if you have an HSA and what's called a limited purpose flexible spending account (LPFSA).
-An LPFSA is an employer-sponsored pre-tax account that you can use to pay for qualified dental and vision expenses for employees enrolled in an HSA-eligible health plan.
-Married?
-The IRS considers you and your spouse as a single tax unit, so if your spouse is enrolled in an employer-sponsored health care FSA then you cannot contribute to your HSA.
+No. An exception: if you have an HSA and what's called a limited purpose flexible spending account (LPFSA).
+An LPFSA is an employer-sponsored pre-tax benefit that you can use to pay for qualified dental and vision expenses for employees enrolled in an HSA-eligible health plan.
+If you're married and your spouse is enrolled in an employer-sponsored health care FSA, then you're considered covered under that plan.
+As a result, you can't contribute to your HSA.
 Learn the difference between HSAs and FSAs.

-6. Can I have 2 health insurance plans at the same time?
+6. Can I have two health insurance plans at the same time?

 Yes.
 A process called coordination of benefits determines which insurance plan will pay first.
 Your primary plan will pay for the health claim first, paying the costs up to the plan's coverage limits, and then your second plan will kick in.
-Having 2 plans doesn't mean that you won't have any out-of-pocket costs.
-It just means that you may end up paying lower out-of-pocket costs, but keep in mind you may also be paying 2 premiums and 2 deductibles plus dealing with twice the paperwork.
+Having two plans doesn't mean that you won't have any out-of-pocket costs.
+It just means that you may end up paying lower out-of-pocket costs, but keep in mind you may also be paying two premiums and two deductibles plus dealing with twice the paperwork.

 7. Can I collect severance pay and unemployment benefits at the same time?